NUS-Rover-Team/wirelesscommunications/docs/README.md

 - What are the possible issues/shortcomings?
 - How do we use ROS to communicate?

-### 3. NASA's Rover Projects

-- Read about the communication system used in Mars Rovers like Curiosity and Perseverance.

 ### 4. Antenna Selection

 - Watch [this video](https://www.youtube.com/watch?v=46SbGxS73dY) explaining antenna fundamentals.
 - An article on increasing range in wireless communication: [click here](http://robotsforroboticists.com/long-distance-wireless-communications-antennas/)

+### Additional Readings

+- Pages 62 (from 4.3.6.3 Noise and Interference) to 71 (before 4.3.7 OPTICAL PROPAGATION BASICS) of [this document](https://public.ccsds.org/Pubs/880x0g3.pdf) explain the fundamentals of wireless communication using Antennae.